push-protocol/push-website/docs/developer-guides/sending-notifications/using-smart-contract.md

     )
 );</code></pre>

 The last step is to go back to your channel and add the smart contract address as a delegate ensuring notifications sent by your smart contract are routed through your channel and presented to your users.
-Learn about [adding-delegates-for-channel.md](../create-your-notif-channel/adding-delegates-for-channel.md "mention").
+Learn about [Adding Delegates For Channel](../create-your-notif-channel/adding-delegates-for-channel.md "mention").

 :::info
-Example of Token Transfer Notification can be found here :point\_right: [token-transfer-notification-via-smart-contract-example.md](../examples/notification-via-smart-contract-examples/token-transfer-notification-via-smart-contract-example.md "mention")
+Example of Token Transfer Notification can be found here :point_right: [Token Transfer Notification via Smart Contract example](../examples/notification-via-smart-contract-examples/token-transfer-notification-via-smart-contract-example.md "mention")
 :::